 Field trips begin in the Summit Level Visitor Center where students will watch the park film and explore the visitor center.
 Next, students will learn "how to build a railroad" by watching a demonstration of log hewing, stone cutting or rope making.
 The actual demonstration provided will depend on the weather and staffing.
 From there, students will move into the Engine House and learn about the inclined planes, steam engines and pulley systems that hauled rail cars over the Allegheny Mountains.
 Model steam engines will be used to demonstrate how the full size steam engines in the Engine House worked.
 The tour will end at the Lemon House where students will learn about travelers on the Allegheny Portage Railroad.

-Programs are $1 per student and adults and chaperones are free.
+Programs are completely free for teachers, students, and chaperones.
 Teachers should plan about 2 hours total for the program.
 The field trip is entirely wheelchair accessible.
 Portions of the program are outside, so students and teachers are reminded to dress appropriately.
 There is a picnic area, located off old route 22, available to school groups.
-Please contact Chief of Interpretation Megan O'Malley at 814-886-6156 or e-mail us for more information or to schedule a field trip.
+Please contact the Chief of Interpretation at (814) 886-6150 for more information or to schedule a field trip.